dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 - Restrict personally owned devices (iOS, Android, macOS only)

 >[!NOTE]
 >Enrollment restrictions are not a security feature.
-Compromised devices can misrepresent their operating system information.
+Compromised devices can misrepresent their character.
 These restrictions are a best-effort barrier for non-malicious users.

-## Set default enrollment restrictions
+## Set device type restrictions
 The default enrollment restrictions apply to all users who aren't assigned higher priority enrollment restrictions.
 1. In the Intune portal, choose **Device enrollment**, choose **Enrollment restrictions**.
 ![Screenshot of the device restrictions workspace with the default device type restrictions and device limit restrictions.](media/device-restrictions-set-default.png)